 Most patients who develop colon cancer have no obvious risk factors.
 “If you have a colon, you are at risk for colon cancer.
 Colon cancer arises from colon polyps.
 If colon polyps are removed, colon cancer is decreased.
 Even if colon cancer is present, when detectable in early stages it is curable.
 That’s why colonoscopies are vital for your health,” Dr. Burke says.

-The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2020.
-Colorectal cancer is the third leading cause of cancer-related deaths in U.S. men and women.
+The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2021.
+Colorectal cancer is one of the leading causes of cancer-related deaths in U.S. men and women.

 The good news?
 The death rate continues to drop, thanks to early screenings and better treatment.
-The key is to have regular exams beginning at age 45 to 50, or earlier if you have risk factors.
+The key is to have regular exams beginning at age 45, or earlier if you have risk factors.